vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 4. From the **SQLCohoDW** virtual machine that you created before the lab, open a browser window, and connect to the **Azure Portal**

-    If you do not have a SQLCohoDW virtual machine, you should verify that you have completed the pre-requite steps in the correct subscription:  https://github.com/Microsoft/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/blob/master/Hands-on%20lab/Before%20the%20lab.md
+    If you do not have a SQLCohoDW virtual machine, you should verify that you have completed the pre-requite steps in the correct subscription:

 5. Navigate to your **CohoDWRG** resource group.
 Then, click on the logical SQL Server that hosts your Azure SQL Data Warehouse.

     ![In the Resource group name section, the logical SQL Server is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image38.png "Select the logical SQL server that hosts your data warehouse")

-6. In the settings blade, click on **Firewall and Virtual Networks**
+6. In the security blade, click on **Firewall and Virtual Networks**

 7. In the cohodw - Firewall blade, click the **+Add client IP** button.
 Then, click the **Save** button.